bhan-ds/Springboard-other-projects/README.md

 # Springboard course work

 Includes folders as follows containing:
+- Capstone 1: Can you predict Medicare payments for a specific diagnosis in the hospital.
+How does that compare to other diagnoses and to Medicare payments on average?
+  - Original data
+  - Initial project proposal
+  - Data wrangling and storytelling
+  - Statistical analysis
 - Mini-projects
   - API
     - Using quandl, complete the following tasks for this mini project: